CCheung96/software-tech-demo/docs/common/improving_skills.md

 Kattis tends to be a bit more advanced, however you can sort by the difficulty of problems and go from there!

+{: .note}
-*Note: Kattis usually requires the use of some type of input reader, in Java it is called `Scanner` (very straight-forward to learn and there are lots of YouTube tutorials that will guide you through it).*
+Kattis usually requires the use of some type of input reader, in Java it is called `Scanner` (very straight-forward to learn and there are lots of YouTube tutorials that will guide you through it).

 ### <a href="https://leetcode.com/" target="_blank">LeetCode</a>